 Silver-washed Fritillary (Argynnis paphia)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 A common species almost everywhere.
-The last four photos show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
-I have only seen one valezina in England, where it is comparatively infrequent, but in one small locality in Var, valezina consistently makes up around 30% of the female paphia population of 20-30, and this has been consistent every year for the past few years. |
+Five of the photographs show the form valezina, a variant of the female where both surfaces have a bronze-green suffusion, giving it a superficial similarity to the Cardinal (A. pandora).
+I have only seen one valezina in England, where it is comparatively infrequent, but in Var, valezina consistently makes up around 30% of the female paphia population, and this has been consistent every year. |

-Valezina is sometimes spelt valesina.
 The male paphia has very pronounced sex brands, giving it a more "streaky" appearance, whereas the female seems more "spotted". |

-| ref | sex |
+ref | sex |

 observations |